Virginia’s Historic Triangle: complete guide to exploring Jamestown, Yorktown and Williamsburg

 Historic Triangle Pass

-The Historic Triangle Pass is an easy way to gain access to several historic sights and attractions in Southeast Virginia.
+The Historic Triangle Pass is an easy way to gain access to several historic sights and attractions in Southeast Virginia, and specifically in this zone between the James and York Rivers where you find Williamsburg, Jamestown and Yorktown.
 Included in the pass:

-The cost of the Historic Triangle Pass is (as of 2019): $89 – $110 for adults (16+) and $41-$50 for kids (6-15 years old), depending on time of year and special sales.
+The cost of the Historic Triangle Pass is (as of 2026): $123.00 adults, $55.00 ages 6-15, depending on time of year and special sales.
 If you’re planning on hitting most of the sites and attractions included in the pass, the savings is at least $10 per person if you’re only planning to visit the big sites, but much more if you’re doing everything.
 Buy your Historic Triangle pass in advance here!

 Visiting the Jamestown Settlement

 Jamestown is much more than just an archaeological site.
 It’s a complete historic experience, both inside and out.
 There are a few different areas to visit for a complete experience.
-Purchase tickets for Jamestown Settlement here!
+Jamestown is large enough with enough activities, presentations and things to do and see that you

 Settled by the British in 1607, Jamestown was the site of the Virginia Company’s first village site.
 When they arrived they needed food and to figure out their place in the land.
 Over time, they killed or displaced countless indigenous people and claimed the land for their own.